top of page

 Beatriz B has started her career at NOVA Medical School as a Dietitian, managing projects in the field of Nutrition Sciences and contributing to academic activities, including teaching assistance.
 She is also beginning her clinical practice in the area of eating behaviour and eating disorders.

-"Her internship at Mildmay contributed to her understanding that a dietitian, regardless of their area of practice, must be able to work closely within a multidisciplinary team.
+"My internship at Mildmay contributed to my understanding that a dietitian, regardless of their area of practice, must be able to work closely within a multidisciplinary team.
 It also highlighted that a dietitian's role goes far beyond core nutritional knowledge: it requires the ability to apply this knowledge across different contexts, whether by integrating clinical practice with research or by developing projects and activities that promote health and wellbeing.

 Matilde B realised that clinical practice was her true professional path following her experience at Mildmay Hospital.
 She began working at the Unidade de Saúde de São Miguel, in her home island in Portugal, where she provided nutrition consultations within primary care and took part in programmes such as smoking cessation, alcohol cessation and social-care support.
 She also developed home-visit consultations for users of the Centre, applying the knowledge and confidence gained during her clinical internship.